rackerlabs/support-how-to/content/general/use-pivot-tables-with-your-cloud-billing-invoice.md

 -   **Pivot Example 2**: Sort by Service, Product Type, and Resource
 -   **Pivot Example 3**: Sort by Resource, Flavor, Server Type, Product, and Event

-**Note:** UK Cloud accounts cannot export the CSV format to pivot tables.
-We plan to make the CSV export feature available to UK Cloud accounts in September, 2016.

 ### View billing data in pivot tables

 1. Select the pivot table spreadsheet from the following list that matches